 Unlike Mega Man 8, there are no drastic differences between the Saturn and PlayStation versions of this game.
 Some translucency effects are dithered on the Saturn, and other visual quality differs here and there, but the game plays the same.

 Note: All controller functions are assuming you are playing the PlayStation version with the default controller setup.
-Please refer to the documentation for the Saturn or PC equivalents.
+Please refer to the documentation for other systems.

 Some interesting notes and tidbits: